Availity/sdk-js/packages/resolve-url/README.md

 > Resolve URLs to absolute URI/IRI.

-This library is a small wrapper around [relative-to-absolute-iri ](https://github.com/rubensworks/relative-to-absolute-iri.js) which resolve srelative IRIs to absolute IRIs given a base IRI, conforming to [RFC3986}(https://www.ietf.org/rfc/rfc3986.txt).
+This library resolves relative IRIs to absolute IRIs given a base IRI, conforming to \[RFC3986}(<https://www.ietf.org/rfc/rfc3986.txt>).
+The code was borrowed from  [relative-to-absolute-iri
+](https://github.com/rubensorks/relative-to-absolute-iri.js).
+There is an open issue to make the library compatible with IE11:  [Issue #5](https://github.com/rubensworks/relative-to-absolute-iri.js/issues/5)

 ## Installation